top of page

 11062b_a49e3190431243fcb068afcb194df2cb~mv2.webp

-This book explains what's really happening — and what actually works.
+This book explains what's really happening — and what to do differently.

 The American Dog Epidemic Book Cover